 Various reasons may attribute this apparent lack of menu.
 Lack of sustainable supply of ingredients, lack of manpower or capital money to expand the menu list are just a few of them.

 Small carinderia businesses often employ part-time staff who do menial jobs such as dishwashing, table cleaning or waiting for customers and are generally paid low wages.
 Such careers may be temporary to employees who may consist of students during their off-hours, stay-at-home mothers who accept roles during busy hours and family members of business owners.

 Such working arrangements may not be stable especially when the business has just started.
 As a result, workers may find more attractive opportunities elsewhere such as roles at fast-food chains or when mothers decide to spend full-time housewife roles and students finally graduate and land jobs.

 Therefore, staff turnover may be not unusual, and it can be costly for the carinderia to train new hires, if management ever finds suitable ones.

 Bonus: Business management

-More than just fulfilling a passion for cooking and serving delicious meals to customers, carinderia business requires management skills to handle not only the welfare of customers but also of workers while addressing suppliers and vendors as well as competition.
+More than just fulfilling a passion for cooking and serving delicious meals to customers, carinderia business requires management skills to handle not only welfare of customers, but also of workers while addressing suppliers and vendors as well as competition.

-For example, management needs not only to determine which menu items are popular but also to understand this one may not be the most profitable.
-Workers sulking about extended duty hours, suppliers negotiating for the higher price of beverages and ingredients, and landlords indicating a rise in rental costs as they see your business prosper, are among the headaches management needs to be prepared to tackle.
+For example, management needs not only to determine which menu items are popular but also understand this one may not be the most profitable.
+Workers sulking about extended duty hours, suppliers negotiating for the higher price of beverage and ingredients, and landlords indicating a raise in rental costs as they see your business prosper, are among the headaches management needs to be prepared to tackle.